 At the AGM held on April 27, 2018, which were covered by notarial deed No. 54 of Ashoya Ratam, S.H., M.Kn., the stockholders approved for cancellation 1,737,779,800 shares of treasury stock by reduced the Company's capital stock.

-For The Three Months Period Ended March 31, 2022 and 2021 (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+(Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)

 d.
 Subsidiaries